About Blue Canoe

 Working here also gives us a nimbleness that can’t be matched by companies halfway around the world.
 We can turn out production in a fraction of the time.
 And we can manage in-season, just-in-time deliveries—a distinct advantage for our retailers.

-Almost 100% Allergen Free
+Mostly Allergen Free

 Many of our customers have chemical sensitivities and need to know specifics about what our fabrics and trims are made of.
 We strive to make our clothing as pure and allergy-free as possible while still producing functional, contemporary styles with mainstream appeal.
-See detailed information here.
+Some trims such as elastic and molded cups are just not available at this time in cotton.

 All Day, Yoga, Business, and Lounge Wear